vanelsberg/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 |Activate_Pod_14||Activate_Pod_15|

-It is good practice to export settings AFTER deactivating the old pod and BEFORE activating the new pod.
-Do this at each pod change and once a month, copy the exported file to your internet drive. see [**Export settings Doc**](https://androidaps.readthedocs.io/en/latest/Usage/ExportImportSettings.html?highlight=exporting#export-import-settings).
+It is good practice to export settings AFTER deactivating the old pod and BEFORE activating the new pod, at each pod change.
+Once a month, make sure to copy the exported file to a safe place (i.e. not on your phone). see [**Export settings Doc**](https://androidaps.readthedocs.io/en/latest/Usage/ExportImportSettings.html?highlight=exporting#export-import-settings).

 ## Deactivate Pod

-Under normal circumstances, the expected lifetime of a pod is three days (72 hours) and an additional 8 hours after the pod expiration warning for a total of 80 hours of pod usage.
+Under normal circumstances the expected lifetime of a pod is three days (72 hours) and an additional 8 hours after the pod expiration warning for a total of 80 hours of pod usage.

 To deactivate a pod (either from expiration or from a pod failure):